Last Updated on March 1, 2023 by Lori Geurin

 This is a less structured way to fast that some people enjoy.
 If you don’t feel hungry for breakfast one morning, simply skip breakfast (or lunch, or dinner).

 And don’t worry about what you may have heard about meal skipping.
-You will not lose muscle or go into starving mode.
+You will not lose muscle or go into starvation mode.

 This is all a myth.
 Our bodies are actually quite adept at going without food for long periods of time, so skipping a meal or two here and there is fine.

 And please keep in mind that it’s not for everyone.
-Some people love it, but others don’t, and that’s okay.
+Some people love it, but others don’t, and that’s okay too.

-IM has some pretty great health benefits including weight loss, increased longevity, and decreased risk of cancer and Alzheimer’s.
+IF has some excellent health benefits including weight loss, increased longevity, and decreased risk of cancer and Alzheimer’s.
 It can also simplify your life because you spend less time prepping meals and shopping for groceries.

-We’ve covered 5 of the most popular Intermittent Fasting methods here today.
-There is no right or wrong way to do IM.
+We’ve covered five of the most popular Intermittent Fasting methods here today.
+There is no right or wrong way to do IF.
 You might want to try a couple of different methods before you find the one you like the best.

-Finally, if you’d like to learn more about IF you might like to check out:
+Finally, if you’d like to learn more about IF you may want to check out: